'I couldn't be prouder': Boss Rohan Smith's reaction after Leeds Rhinos' defeat at Toulouse

 “I couldn’t be prouder of the efforts of our players.”

-Rhinos finished the game with 12 men on the field, having used all their substitutions, in intense heat, before 17-year-old centre Max Simpson hobbled off in the final quarter.
+Rhinos finished the game with 12 men on the field, having used all their substitutions before 17-year-old centre Max Simpson hobbled off in the final quarter.

 Smith revealed: “He has got some kind of lateral ankle injury, they can be nasty or not as bad as first thought.